ogaudefroy/yanrpp/README.md

   </MetricGroup>
 </Counters>
 ```
+Out-of-the-box, this plugin collects various performance counters if you do want to monitor an SSAS instance.
+Two configuration files are available in config folder:
++ `Counters.SSAS.2012.xml`: SQL Server Analysis Services 2012 Performance Counters
++ `Counters.SSAS.2014.xml`: SQL Server Analysis Services 2014 Performance Counters

+## Retrieve performance counter names and categories
+A very simple way to retrieve them is to use typeperf command line: `typeperf -q`
+**Performance counters are unfortunately culture sensitive, the provided configuration files are for en-US version only.**

 ## New Relic dashboard configuration
 Once the perfmon plugin up and running you need to create a custom dashboard in New Relic.
 Follow the official documentation available here: